Skip to main content

 As the mall grew in popularity, it underwent a major transformation.
 In 1979, Liberty House joined Coddingtown in a new wing with additional shops.
 The mall was enclosed, converting the open-air walkways into an indoor promenade.
 The change brought air conditioning, skylights, and new life to the center — turning it into a year-round destination.
 By the end of the decade, the mall had over 70 stores and was generating hundreds of millions in annual sales.

-Vintage 1979 newspaper advertisement announcing the opening of Liberty House and the newly enclosed Coddingtown Mall, featuring promotional graphics and celebratory headlines.
+Vintage 1979 newspaper advertisement announcing the opening of Liberty House and the newly enclosed Coddingtown, featuring promotional graphics and celebratory headlines.

-A 1979 newspaper ad celebrates two major milestones for Coddingtown Mall: the grand opening of Liberty House department store and the mall’s transformation into a fully enclosed shopping center.
+A 1979 newspaper ad celebrates two major milestones for Coddingtown: the grand opening of Liberty House department store and the mall’s transformation into a fully enclosed shopping center.

 It wasn’t just a place to shop — it was where families came to ride Santa’s sleigh train, enjoy puppet shows, or watch holiday ballets.
 This decade firmly cemented Coddingtown’s role as a community hub for Santa Rosa and Sonoma County.